RAG Status and Its Crucial Role in Organizational Leadership

 Resuscitation Action: If a project status turns red, it requires more than just corrective action.
 It could indicate that the talent assigned is not capable of completing a task.
 On the other hand, a red status can speak to outright bad planning.
 Taking the project or it's red tasks back to the drawing board is a good way to improve its chances of success.
 If a project is red because it hasn't started as yet, pushing its start time up is a good way of turning it either amber or green.

-At this point, you have acquired the knowledge required to consciously use RAG statuses when managing the release of software and other projects.
-You have a good appreciation of the main variables used to determine a specific color status, and how they affect projects of any kind.
+At this point, you have acquired the knowledge required to consciously use RAG status when managing the agile release of software and other projects, aligning them with your established criteria and optimizing your workflow.
+You have a good appreciation of the main variables used to determine a specific color status, and how they affect projects of any kind, including how RAG status reporting and metrics can help in tracking and managing these variables efficiently.
 Should you need to change the color code associated with a task, you should now be in a position to take corrective action based on the suggestions we've discussed.

 Download our free eBook